IngMichalaM/rest-api-flask-python-db/README.md

+Content of the stores_as_dictionaries branch
+- Dockerfile
+- .flaskenv
+- db.py
+- new stores and items sturcure

-structure of the stores and items
+Structure of the stores and items
+- original structure - branch *main*
+- new structure - dictionaries - branch *stores_as_dictionaries*

 Original structure
 - lists